fryn/html5slider/README.md

 node is hidden and shared by all the sliders.

 It also provides robust implementions of the value, min, max, and step attributes and properties and the onchange event.
+For keyboard accessibility, the slider can also be manipulated while focused using the arrow keys.

-Plans for future features include keyboard accessibility and IE9 support.
+Plans for future features include more accessibility and IE9 support.

 The source code is available under the MIT license.